VirtoCommerce/vc-docs/platform/developer-guide/docs/Fundamentals/Security/encryption-and-signing-credentials.md

 1. Clear the `ServerCertificate` table in the database.
 1. Run the platform again.

-## Register Certificate (Recommended for Production-ready Scenarios)
+## Register certificate (recommended for production-ready scenarios)

 To register a custom certificate, do the following: